19hours/sg-statutes/Acts/Building Control Act.md

 [1/96; 4/99]

-(2) The Commissioner of Building Control shall cause a copy of every code, standard, rule, specification or provision adopted under subsection (1) (other than a code, standard, rule, specification or provision recommended, issued or adopted by the Singapore Productivity and Standards Board) to be made available for inspection by members of the public without charge at the office of the Commissioner of Building Control during normal office hours.
+(2) The Commissioner of Building Control shall cause a copy of every code, standard, rule, specification or provision adopted under subsection (1) (other than a code, standard, rule, specification or provision recommended, issued or adopted by the Enterprise Singapore Board) to be made available for inspection by members of the public without charge at the office of the Commissioner of Building Control during normal office hours.

 [1/96; 4/99]

+[Act 10 of 2018 wef 01/04/2018]

-(3) In any proceedings under the building regulations, a copy certified by the Commissioner of Building Control as a true copy of a code, standard, rule, specification or provision adopted under subsection (1) (other than a code, standard, rule, specification or provision recommended, issued or adopted by the Singapore Productivity and Standards Board) shall be evidence of the code, standard, rule, specification or provision so adopted.
+(3) In any proceedings under the building regulations, a copy certified by the Commissioner of Building Control as a true copy of a code, standard, rule, specification or provision adopted under subsection (1) (other than a code, standard, rule, specification or provision recommended, issued or adopted by the Enterprise Singapore Board) shall be evidence of the code, standard, rule, specification or provision so adopted.

 [51

 [1/96; 4/99]

+[Act 10 of 2018 wef 01/04/2018]

 ### Application of Act to Government